 The material of this backpack is also quite solid.
 It’s made from 100% polyester which is a durable material.
 Perfect for outdoor activities.

-In the 2 years that I’ve used it, it has very little noticeable wear and tears to it.
+In the 2 years that I’ve used it, it has very little noticeable wear and tear to it.
 I’ve dragged it through rough surfaces, thrown it over fences, and wore it in the rain.
 Still, it keeps going strong.

 If I were to one day lose or damage it for one reason or another, I’d probably buy another one.
 That’s how much I like it.
 This pack is too good!